 These festivals offer glorious foods, drinks and dancing in the streets, art, performances, local handicrafts and hundreds of unique things to explore; but conversely, if you’re traveling with very young children who require uninterrupted sleep, this may be something you wish to avoid.

-Even if you choose buses or taxies to get you into the older parts of the city, there are heaps of places that are restricted to pedestrians, lack parking or are simply impossible to get to their peek vantage point except by foot, with the emphasis on peek.
+Even if you choose buses or taxies to get you into the older parts of the city, there are heaps of places that are restricted to pedestrians, lack parking or are simply impossible to get to their peak vantage point except by foot, with the emphasis on peak.

 Go easy on yourself and pack light.
 There will be a million stunning crafts, tiles, t-shirts and bottles of wine to fill your bag on the return trip.
 There’s no reason to have 5k changes of clothes when a sink, soap, and a dry in the sun, can remedy an outfit in no time.
 My suggestion is to go for layers that are season relevant.
 Hence, summer temps may require a light sweater, windbreaker, handful of shirts, a couple pairs of shorts, pair of pants or leggings and a hat.
 In the summer a sun hat is a must.
 You will have tut-tutting grandmas following behind you if there isn’t at least the idea that you have a hat for your child.
 It’s a Portuguese thing.